How to Paint Kitchen Cabinets in a Two-Tone Finish

 When choosing the proper cabinets, focus on styles with smooth, flat fronts.
 The less ornamentation the better since paint may bubble when applied to rounded, uneven surfaces.

 Wearing dust mask, protect surrounding areas with drop cloth, then use electric sander to remove existing finish from cabinet.
-Next, wipe cabinet with damp cloth.
+Next, wipe the cabinet with a damp cloth.